cschauer/sakai-example-entityprovider/README.md

 # sakai-example-entityprovider
 An example of creating an EntityProvider that provides a RESTful api to some resource in Sakai.
 This assumes you have an environment set up for sakai development.
+This specific example is for version 10.3 of Sakai, modify the base pom.xml to compile for other versions.

 ```
 cd into your sakai source directory